Facebook ran ads in Moldova for oligarch sanctioned by US - Local News 8

 “When Ilan Shor and the Shor Party were added to the U.S. sanctions list, we took action on their known accounts,” a company spokesperson said.
 “When we identified new associated accounts, we took action on those, as well.
 We adhere to U.S. sanctions laws and will continue working to detect and enforce against fake accounts and pages that violate our policies.”

-Meta, which recently announced deep layoffs, did not respond to questions about the size of its staff in Moldova, or the number of employees who speak Moldovan.
+Meta, which recently announced deep layoffs, did not respond to questions about the size of its staff in Moldova, or the number of employees who speak Moldova’s languages.
 Like many big tech firms based in the U.S., Meta has sometimes struggled to moderate content in languages other than English.

 The ads were identified by researchers at Reset, a London-based nonprofit that researches social media’s impact on democracy, who shared their findings with The Associated Press.
 Felix Kartte, a senior adviser at Reset, said Meta’s response to disinformation and propaganda in Moldova could have sweeping implications for European security.